jjungo/device-model/README.md

 # device_model

-This is a small idea how to create a device model where private data member of a driver is not exposed to the client in the header file.
-The idea also is to avoid to use a opaque pointer because it is a bit a mess to handle allocation and dependancies.
+This is a small idea how to create a device model where private data members of a driver are not exposed to the client in the header file.
+The idea also is to avoid to use a opaque pointer because it is a bit a mess to handle allocation and dependancy injection.

 Here I show a simple imaginary accelerometer device (icm4000) that implement an interface `accel`.
 The icm4000 depends on a `i2c` interface as a bus